neurodebian/testkraut/doc/source/tags.rst

  3D image, 4D image
    a sub-category of :term:`volumetric image` with a particular number of axes

+ columns
+   columns of a matrix or an array should be described individually

  nifti1 format
    a file in any variant of the NIfTI1 format

- space-separated values
+ numeric values
-   data in text format where individual numeric values are separated by any white-space character(s)
+   a file containing an array/matrix of numeric values

+ rows
+   rows of a matrix or an array should be described individually

  text file
    a file with text-only, i.e. non-binary content

- text table
+ table
-   a file with data in an text-based table layout (column names in first line;
-   uniform but arbitrary delimiter)
+   a file with data table layout (if a text format, column names are in first line; uniform but arbitrary delimiter)

  tscores
    values from a `Student’s t-distribution